curityio/azure-apim-oauth-proxy/README.md

 * If Phantom Token pattern is implemented, retrieve the JWT for the opaque token.
 * Overwrite the Authorization header with the token and forward requests to the backend services (APIs).

-> Note: Due to the limited set of supported classes and methods from the .NET framework in policies, the encryption algorithm used in this example is *AES256-CBC with HMAC*.
+> **NOTE**: Due to the limited set of supported classes and methods from the .NET framework in policies, the encryption algorithm used in this example is **AES256-CBC with HMAC**.
 Make sure to use this implementation together with an OAuth Agent that encrypts the cookies with AES256-CBC with HMAC.
 Other examples of the Token Handler pattern may use AES256-CBG which provides built-in message integrity.

 ## Deploying